-An apprenticeship encourages employees to think of their job as a career and to stay with the business for longer, which reduces recruitment costs.
+An apprenticeship encourages employees to think of their job as a career and to stay with the business for longer, reducing recruitment costs.
 Offering an apprenticeship to an existing member of staff shows that you see them as an integral part of the workforce and are happy to invest in their future.

 Better allocation of work makes your business more productive, so as your business grows, experienced staff often find their time is taken up by smaller tasks.
 Delegating these basic jobs to an apprentice allows them to learn and take responsibility, while freeing up the time of your more productive people so they can focus on more valuable activities.

 Modern apprenticeships are employer-led, this means employers set the standards, create the demand for apprentices and interns to meet their skills needs, fund the apprenticeship and are responsible for employing and training the apprentice.
-Apprentices come from a range of backgrounds – including high-calibre candidates who do not want the costs of going to university – they can bring fresh insight into your business activities.
+Apprentices come from a range of backgrounds, including high-calibre candidates who do not want the costs of going to university, they can bring fresh insight into your business activities.